S00NYI/CLIPittyClip/README.txt

 Use the CLIpittyClip_environment.yml to install necessary packages:
     conda env create -n CLIPittyClip_env -f CLIpittyClip_environment.yml

-For Apple silicon, you may need to add CONDA_SUBDIR=osx-64 in front of the conda comment:
+For Apple silicon, you may need to add CONDA_SUBDIR=osx-64 in front of the conda commands:
     CONDA_SUBDIR=osx-64 conda env create -n CLIPittyClip_env -f CLIpittyClip_environment.yml

 ** Using mamba instead of conda will be much faster.

 Activate the created environment and install Homer by following instructions on Homer website:
     http://homer.ucsd.edu/homer/introduction/install.html
-CLIPittyClip_env environment created will have all the necessary requisites to install Homer.
+    CLIPittyClip_env environment created will have all the necessary prerequisites to install Homer.

 Finally, add directory in which CLIPittyClip.sh is located in to PATH variable by running install_zshrc.sh (or install_bashrc.sh) file.
     Use one that matches your Shell.
 Modern Apple products use zsh as default.